 The dorsal fin of the false killer whale is towards the middle of their back, and they have flippers with an elbow shape.
-They are generally seen in groups of 10-60 animals and can be seen interacting with other cetaceans such as bottlenose dolphins.
+They are generally seen in 10-60 animals and can be seen interacting with other cetaceans, such as bottlenose dolphins.

-Due to their social structure, mass strandings of the false killer whale can be common, with the largest involving over 1,000 animals.
+Due to their social structure, the false killer whale’s mass strandings can be expected, with the largest involving over 1,000 animals.

-Some of Fraser’s dolphin has a mask, with a distinctive pinkish underside to their body and jaw.
+Fraser’s dolphin has a mask with a distinctive pinkish underside to their body and jaw.
 They have a bluish-gray or brownish-gray upperside, with a dark band running along the face.

 Frasers’ dolphins are generally seen in large schools of 50-100, although herds of several thousand have been spotted.

 The killer whale is also commonly known as the Orca, a name taken from its binomial name of Orcinus orca.
-Killer whales are the largest members of the dolphin family, growing from 6 to 8 meters long and weight of 5.9 tons.
+Killer whales are the most prominent dolphin family members, growing from 6 to 8 meters long and weighing 5.9 tons.
 Females of the species are smaller than males.